takzen/portiqo7-ai-showcase/README.md

 ---

-© 2025 InvestIQ.
+© 2025 Krzysztof Pika.
 All rights reserved.